-To avoid getting bored, I make a few variations of the recipe when I’m baking such a large quantity of granola.
-I always use brown sugar and coconut oil, but add slivered almonds or pecans, or swap in dried apricots or cherries instead of figs. It’s also possible to make this already healthy recipe even healthier, by cutting down on the maple syrup or coconut oil.
+To avoid getting bored, I make a few variations of the recipe when I’m baking a large quantity of granola.
+I always use brown sugar and coconut oil but add slivered almonds or pecans, or swap in dried apricots or cherries instead of figs. It’s also possible to make this already healthy recipe even healthier, by cutting down on maple syrup or coconut oil.
 The trade-off is the less oil you use, the less crunchy the granola gets.
 Eventually, it becomes more of a muesli, which isn’t bad – just different!

 How to Make Homemade Vegan Crunchy Granola